sisinflab/lodreclib/README.md

 How to use
 ------------
 Before running lodreclib, the config.properties file must be properly set.
 For more details about that configuration, see our [documentation](https://github.com/sisinflab/lodreclib/wiki).
-The config.properties file in the current repositories is set as an example using the Movielens dataset, whose files are in the movielens folder.
+The config.properties file in this repositoriy is set as an example using the Movielens dataset, whose files are in the movielens folder.

 Using Maven, it is possible to build a runnable jar with the command
 ~~~